Azure/azure-sdk-for-go/documentation/developer_setup.md

 | URI Sanitizer | `AddURISanitizer(value, regex string, options *RecordingOptions)` |
 | URI Subscription ID Sanitizer | `AddURISubscriptionIDSanitizer(value string, options *RecordingOptions)` |

 You may also need to remove a built-in sanitizer overwriting a non-secret value needed by a test.
-To do this, call `RemoveRegisteredSanitizers` to with a list of sanitizer IDs such as "AZSDK3430".
+To do this, call `RemoveRegisteredSanitizers` with a list of sanitizer IDs such as "AZSDK3430".
 See the [test proxy documentation](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/Common/SanitizerDictionary.cs) for a complete list of all the built-in sanitizers and their IDs.

 Configure sanitizers before running tests: